David Witt

-David Witt (born June 2, 1973) is an American former professional tennis player best known as the former long-time coach of Venus Williams.
-He is currently coaching Jessica Pegula.
+David Witt (born June 2, 1973) is an American tennis coach and former professional player.
+He is currently coaching Frances Tiafoe and is best known as the former long-time coach of Venus Williams and Jessica Pegula.
 He enjoyed a successful junior career, during which time he won the USTA Boys' 16s Clay, Hard and National Championships and was the top-ranked under-16 in the USTA in 1989.
-He was also a semi-finalist at the US Open Junior Boys Singles event in 1991.
+He was also a semifinalist at the US Open Junior Boys Singles event in 1991.

+Career

-His career on the main tour proved less fruitful, failing to break into the top 100 and winning no titles; the closest he came was in the U.S. Men's Clay Court Championships in Birmingham, Alabama, where he and Brian MacPhie were runners-up in the doubles in 1994.
+His closest career win on the main tour was in the U.S. Men's Clay Court Championships in Birmingham, Alabama, where he and Brian MacPhie were runners-up in the doubles in 1994.
 He did win two challenger-level events in his career: Guadalajara, Mexico in 1992 and the Levene Gouldin & Thompson Tennis Challenger at Binghamton, New York in 1997.
 He retired from professional tennis in 2005.

+Coaching

 In 2002, while working as the resident pro at the Deerwood Country Club in Jacksonville, Florida, Witt was approached by the Williams sisters to act as a hitting partner during their participation at the Bausch & Lomb Championships at nearby Amelia Island.
 In 2007, they asked him to accompany them to Charleston, South Carolina for the Family Circle Cup.
 Since then he has acted as a travelling hitting partner for both women, most notably for elder sister Venus.
 In December 2018, Venus ended the 11-year partnership.
-Since July 2019, David Witt is coaching Jessica Pegula.
+David Witt coached Jessica Pegula from July 2019 to January 2024.
+In March 2024, Witt began coaching Maria Sakkari, and five months later, in July he started a collaboration with Frances Tiafoe, which ended in October 2025.